olaysco/portfolio/posts/2020-08-04-vue-techniques-to-save-developement-time.md

 ```

 4. **Dynamic Listeners on child component**: <br>
-   Using what we learnt from the previous tips, we can also extend this to how we pass listeners to child componenets. by default vue passes listeners on a component to its root element, if we have the following code
+   Using what we learned from the previous tips, we can also extend this to how we pass listeners to child components. by default, Vue passes listeners on a component to its root element if we have the following code

 ```vue
 <!-- BaseInput.vue -->